 You’ll also want a dust mask and some goggles.
 Even if you don’t have asbestos, you still don’t want to inhale any drywall or spiders.

-If you have wallpaper to protect or want to avoid any chance of water damage on the ceiling, you can scrape it off dry, but it’s gonna take a lot more time.
+If you have a wallpaper to protect or want to avoid any chance of water damage on the ceiling, you can scrape it off-dry, but it’s gonna take a lot more time.

 The thing I want to emphasize is that this is a time-consuming, laborious process to do right.
 Be prepared before you decide to go the DIY route.

 You did it (or you paid someone to do it)!
 The popcorn is vanquished!
 But now you have an ugly exposed ceiling.
 So what’s next?

 This is the part where professional drywallers are indispensable.
 There’s truly a fine art to getting a clean finish on a ceiling.
 First, you want the whole thing sanded down.
 It’s probably really uneven, which might be one reason why the popcorn was put up, to begin with.
 Then you can put a fresh coat of smooth drywall over it.
 You can then paint it however you like.
 That said, if your popcorn ceiling is already painted, it might be close to impossible to scrape off.
 In that case, you can skip ahead and just have new drywall put over it.